-With this in mind, Belize has decided it wishes to revamp its current healthcare system and produce one in which qualified, professional and available personnel are always there for its people.
+With this in mind, Belize has decided it wishes to revamp its current healthcare system and produce one in which qualified, professional, and available personnel is always there for its people.

 Under the guidance of the Policy Analysis and Planning Unit in the Ministry of Health (MoH), a series of consultative meetings were scheduled, which ultimately outlined the HRH Strategic Plan’s five main objectives for the next five years, in accordance with the WHO’s framework:

 - Strengthen leadership and consolidate governance in human resources for health

 - Develop conditions and capacities in human resources for health to expand access to health and health coverage with equity and quality

 - Increase investment in human resources for health, in order to increase the pool of qualified personnel, improve the health of the population and contribute to national development